US adds Brunei to human trafficking blacklist; govt says report contains 'significant misrepresentations' - The Scoop

 “Prosecutions cannot be done simply for the sake of prosecution… If elements of TIP could not be established in the course of investigations, other offences will be considered and individuals would only be charged if there is satisfactory evidence,” the committee said.

-The NCTIP disagreed with the report’s assertion that Brunei lacked a victim-centred approach, saying the government had renovated a dedicated shelter for suspected trafficking victims and allocated $100,000 to a special fund to assist trafficking victims.
+The NCTIP also disagreed with the assertion that Brunei lacked a victim-centred approach, saying the government had allocated $100,000 to a special fund for trafficking victims and also renovated a dedicated shelter.

-The committee added that victims of trafficking were also allowed to seek alternative employment should they remain in Brunei.

 There are approximately 75,000 foreign workers in Brunei, mainly from Indonesia, the Philippines, Bangladesh, and China.